box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/4-handle-slack-events.md

 * You're verifying incoming events and forwarding them to be processed.
 * You're processing events and routing to the appropriate function.
-* You have functions for processing all users in a channel and for fetching the Slack profile of a single user.
+* You have a function for processing all users in a channel and for fetching the Slack profile of a single user.

 <Observe option='programming.platform' value='node,java,python,dotnet,ruby'>